MissVeronica/um-user-shortcode-text/README.md

 ## Usage
 <code>[um_user_text user_id="" meta_key="" meta_value="" ]Conditional text[/um_user_text] </code>

-Leave user_id empty if you want to retrieve the current user's meta value.
+Leave user_id empty if you want to retrieve the current user's meta value for the conditional test.

 meta_key is the field name that you've set in the UM form builder